Integral-Technology-Solutions/keycloak-fapi/README.md

 ./generate-all.sh
 ```

-Now, you can boot a Keyclaok server with new configurations.
+Now, you can boot a Keycloak server with new configurations.

 ```
 docker-compose up --force-recreate